-Sometimes, we can experience life as being very challenging and difficult.
-We might find ourselves experiencing feelings of ongoing anxiety or depression, or that we are distressed by a persistent sense that that are not able to live our life in the way we want to, relate to others authentically, or achieve the things we want to accomplish.
+Sometimes, life can be very challenging and difficult.
+We might find ourselves with persistent feelings of ongoing anxiety or depression, or noticing that we are not able to live our life in the way we want to in terms of relating to others authentically, and achieving the things we want to accomplish.

 Psychotherapy can provide a fruitful space for exploring these difficulties.
-Through therapy, it becomes possible to explore the underlying reasons for these repeating circumstances and feelings, allowing us to begin to free themselves and make constructive changes in our lives.
+Through therapy, it becomes possible to explore the underlying reasons for problems and troubling feelings, allowing us to begin to free themselves and make constructive changes in our lives.

 Whatever brings a person to therapy, I am interested in working alongside them, to help foster a better understanding about what underlies the difficulties they are experiencing.

-I offer both short-term and longer-term therapy and counselling.
-The duration of therapy depends on a client’s needs and concerns, and is something we would discuss in initial sessions.
+I offer both short-term and longer-term therapy, on a once-weekly or more intensive basis (e.g. twice or three times weekly).
+The model of therapy depends on your needs and concerns, and is something we would discuss in initial sessions.

-I work from two consulting rooms: Beaconsfield, Buckinghamshire (HP9) and central London.
+I work from two consulting rooms: Beaconsfield, Buckinghamshire (HP9) and Bloomsbury, central London.